derek-perry/m3/README.md

 # Minimal Match 3 _(m3)_
-### A Match 3 Puzzle Arcade Game for Mobile and PC – but with minimal distractions.
-Play match 3 the way it was intended.
+**A Match 3 Puzzle Arcade Game for Mobile and PC – but with minimal distractions.
+Play match 3 the way it was intended.**

+_(This repository contains the game Minimal Match 3.)_
 _[Game; Game Tech, Game Design]_

 **Game Development Started:** April 10, 2022